Miscellaneous Article Links

 The spiritual intellectual is motivated by a belief in and a love of the truth, believes that knowing the truth always pays off; the pseudo intellectual sees the truth as being more relative, and is interested in seeming to be erudite, or being thought to be right, whether he is or not.

-The spiritual intellectual advances an hypothesis that he posits may be true; the pseudo intellectual has a tendency to gather prevailing "knowledge" and to propound a dogma that he insists is true.
+The spiritual intellectual can advance an hypothesis that he posits may be true; the pseudo intellectual has a tendency to gather prevailing "knowledge" and to propound a dogma that he insists is true.

 The spiritual intellectual continually checks the foundation of his system of thinking to see that it is still bearing the weight; the pseudo intellectual assumes the foundation is always sound and continues to build no matter how shaky the structure becomes.